Kumamonmon

 "Kumamonmon" (くまモンもん) is a single released by zetima on September 25, 2013, to promote the Kumamoto Prefecture mascot Kumamon and celebrate his third birthday.
 The single was released in two formats: CD only and CD + DVD.

 Background

 Written by Kundō Koyama and Kan, "Kumamonmon" features vocals by Chisato Moritaka.
-Both Koyama and Moritaka are from Kumamoto Prefecture while Kan is from neighboring Fukuoka Prefecture.
+Both Koyama and Moritaka are from Kumamoto Prefecture while Kan was from neighboring Fukuoka Prefecture.

 The music video was filmed at Kumamoto Castle, featuring dance choreography by Sasuga Minami.

 Chart performance

 "Kumamonmon" peaked at No. 13 on Oricon's singles chart.